giovannimanetti11/Simple-donation/README.md

 # Simple donation module for Nuxt 3

-This module provides a straightforward donation component for Nuxt 3 projects, integrating PayPal for one-time donations in EUR.
+This module provides a customizable donation component for Nuxt 3 projects, integrating PayPal for one-time donations in EUR.

 ## Features